shliama/excel_it/README.md

-# Spreadsheet Decoder
+# ExcelIt

-Spreadsheet Decoder is a library for decoding and updating spreadsheets for ODS and XLSX files.
+ExcelIt is a library for decoding and updating spreadsheets for XLSX files.

 ## Usage